LucDuponcheelAtGitHub/timeHybrids/README.md

 A *unifying theory* for quantum theory and relativity theory is yet to be agreed upon.

-I tend to think of the generic theory of reality of the book as a *partially unifying theory* for quantum theory and relativity theory, concentrating on *common requirements*.
+I think of the generic theory of reality of the book as a *partially unifying theory* for quantum theory and relativity theory, concentrating on *common requirements*.

 The book states that various phenomena of quantum theory and relativity theory, which, until now, have been considered